What is the Reportable Conduct Scheme

 - provide us with a final report including the investigation findings as soon as practicable.

-Failure to report can result in the head of an organisation receiving a financial penalty of $16,690 (100 penalty units) and details can be recorded on a public register.
+Failure to notify and provide reports to the Commission can result in the head of an organisation receiving a fine of almost $17,000.

 Our role